kkmarv/PyWebTranslator/README.md

 ### Build only

-To generate the distribution local, install the build package, if not done already:
+To build locally, install the build package:

 ```shell
 pip install build
 ```

-Once installed, enter the root directory of the package and run the following command:
+Once installed, enter the packages root directory and run the following command:

 ```shell
 python -m build